 - S&P Global Dividend Aristocrats – Invests in 89 large-cap companies from developed countries which have a track record of paying high dividends over the long-term

 Funds by category

-I have categorised these 10 funds into two categories, based on what they’re invested in:
+I have categorised these 13 funds into three categories, based on what they’re invested in:

 Global funds invest in companies from around the whole world, so are probably the best funds to invest in for their wide geographical diversification.
 These funds can be further split into two categories, depending on whether they invest in emerging markets or not:

 - AMP All Country Global Shares Index Fund

 - Vanguard International Shares Select Exclusions Index Fund

 - Vanguard International Shares Select Exclusions Index Fund (NZD Hedged)

 Regional funds only invest in a single region (or country in the case of the US 500 ETF).
 They are not an essential part of an investment portfolio if you’re already invested in a global fund, unless you want increased exposure to a particular region – for example, the Smartshares Total World ETF is already 55% invested in the United States, so you do not also need the US 500 ETF in your portfolio.